citiususc/veryfasttree/README.md

 	- Tree partitioning method logging now is hidden by default.
 	- Tree partitioning algorithm is faster and has a cache.
 	- Added FastTree-2.11 changes.
-	- Fastq format is now supported.
+	- Fastq format and libBZ2 compression is now supported.

 - v3.2.0 (December 2022):
     - Decrease in the peak memory usage.